patsc/SimpleNTRUPyhtonSage/README.md

-# Simple Implementation of NTRU in Pyhton and Sage
+# Simple Implementation of NTRU in Python and Sage

 Simple implementation of the NTRU cryptosystem in Python and SageMath for educational purposes.